Colorectal Cancer High-Risk Program

 Benefits of Knowing Your Genetic Risk

 Your doctor may recommend a personalized screening and prevention plan specific to your genetic mutation based on National Comprehensive Cancer Network (NCCN) guidelines.
-This may include colonoscopy at an earlier age and more frequently than those without a mutation.
+This may include a colonoscopy at an earlier age and more frequently than those without a mutation.

 Your doctor may also recommend additional screening tests (such as endoscopy or uterine biopsy) for other related cancers, including endometrial, ovarian, gastric, small bowel and pancreatic cancer.